 Acumen acknowledges that the BACO methodology has limitations, the most pressing of which we wish to highlight here.
-First, it captures neither the long-term impact of our work, beyond the 5-7 year investment period, nor the more qualitative "system change" that may result (i.e., enabling local African production of life-saving anti-malarial bed nets and demonstrating that African manufacturing can be as efficient as production in Asia).
-A successful investment will have on-going impact after the loan is fully repaid (or the investment is exited), but this "terminal value" is something we don't know whether or how to calculate.
+First, it captures neither the long-term impact of our work - beyond the five- to seven-year investment period - nor the more qualitative "system change" that may result (i.e., enabling local African production of life-saving anti-malarial bednets and demonstrating that African manufacturing can be as efficient as production in Asia).
+A successful investment will have on-going impact after the loan is fully repaid (or the investment is exited), but this "terminal value" is something we don't know how or whether to calculate.

 Second, the entire BACO methodology depends on choosing the right charitable alternative.
-When aid organizations or local NGOs are providing similar goods and services, it makes the BACO a more meaningful comparison.
-The challenge for Acumen Fund's metrics team is when no comparable exists, or when the business model of the comparable is so divergent (say, comparing our investment in bed nets with a grant to research a malaria vaccine).
+When aid organizations or local NGOs are providing similar goods and services, it makes the

+BACO a more meaningful comparison.
+The challenge for the Acumen Fund metrics team occurs when either no comparable option exists, or when the business model of the comparable effort is so divergent (say, comparing our investment in bednets with a grant to research a malaria vaccine) as to be inapplicable to the exercise.
 We are constantly looking to strengthen all our assumptions and use the most prevalent charitable comparables, in order to make the BACO methodology as credible and useful as possible.

 Third, BACO faces the challenge of comparing "apples to oranges."
-Using BACO ratios, we can compare efficiencies across investments-i.e., Acumen Fund's investment in malaria bed nets was 16 times more cost-effective than the charitable alternatives, while the low-income housing investment is only twice as cost-effective as the alternatives.
+Using BACO ratios, we can compare efficiencies across investments-i.e., Acumen Fund's investment in malaria bednets was 16 times more cost-effective than the charitable alternatives, while the low-income housing investment is only twice as cost-effective as the alternatives.
 However, this does not tell us which investment is more cost-effective at impacting poverty more generally.
-We cannot use BACO to determine whether providing a low-income family with bed nets will have a greater social impact than supplying them with a safe and reliable home.
+We cannot use BACO to determine whether providing a low-income family with bednets will have a greater social impact than supplying them with a safe and reliable home.
 Many attempts at quantifying and comparing social value in this way are unreliable and sometimes ethically problematic.
 The BACO serves a very discrete function for Acumen Fund and its investors, which is complemented by comprehensive quantitative and qualitative data.
 This is Acumen Fund's first step in sharing the BACO methodology more publicly in the hopes of contributing to the greater field of social impact measurement.
 Each of the BACO calculations is based on a number of researched assumptions about the prevailing good or service in the charitable marketplace.
 We would like our estimations to be as precise as possible and, therefore, welcome suggestions and improvements to our current assumptions.
-In particular, we are looking for any additional or superior sources on the unit/cost of such projects as malaria prevention, malaria treatment, low-income mortgages, HIV/AIDS treatment, safe drinking water, drip irrigation, etc.
+In particular, we are looking for any additional or superior sources on the unit/ cost of such projects as malaria prevention, malaria treatment, low-income mortgages, HIV/AIDS treatment, safe drinking water, drip irrigation, etc.

 While it is a work in progress and we continue to pressure-test the supporting assumptions, BACO has been fully integrated as part of the approval and on-going management of each investment in Acumen Fund's portfolio.
 BACO has informed our work as a consistent framework ensuring that we allocate our philanthropic capital in the most socially efficient manner, given the existing charitable and entrepreneurial models.
-Complemented by a number of other metrics tools (described in detail here), BACO aids us in understanding the greater context of our investments-from clean water delivery in India to rural pharmacy access in Kenya-and serves as a practical tool for Acumen Fund's investor community.
+Complemented by a number of other metrics tools, BACO aids us in understanding the greater context of our investments from clean water delivery in India to rural pharmacy access in Kenya-and serves as a practical tool for Acumen Fund's investor community.